Timeline of the 1993 Battle of Mogadishu: Afternoon

 15:47 – Large crowds of Somalis begin converging on the target area.

 15:58 – One of the vehicles, a five-ton truck, is hit and disabled by a rocket propelled grenade.

 16:00 – Groups of armed Somalis from the city of Mogadishu begin converging on the target area.

-16:02 – Raid targets captured: Assault force reports both clan leaders and about 21 others were in custody.
-As the force prepares to pull out, three vehicles are detached to rush the wounded Private Blackburn back to the base.
+16:02 – Raid targets captured: Assault force reports both clan leaders and about 21 others in custody.
+As the force prepares to pull out, three vehicles are detached to rush the wounded PFC Blackburn back to the base.
 SGT Dominick Pilla is killed as these vehicles return to base, becoming the first American fatality.

-16:15 – The convoy is delayed and does not move out due to confusion about who is signaling whom.
-It turned out that Delta was waiting for the convoy to originate the signal to them while the convoy was waiting for Delta to initiate the signal to them.
-The prisoners were eventually loaded after the Delta teams moved the prisoners to the trucks.
+16:15 – The convoy is delayed due to confusion over whether it is the responsibility of Delta or the ground convoy to signal move out.
+The prisoners are eventually loaded after the Delta teams move the prisoners to the trucks.

-16:20 – First helicopter crash: Black Hawk Super 6-1 is hit by a rocket-propelled grenade and crashed five blocks northeast of the target building.
-Delta Force snipers SSG Daniel Busch and SGT Jim Smith, survive the crash and begin to defend the crash site.
+16:20 – First helicopter crash: Black Hawk Super 6-1 is hit by a rocket-propelled grenade and crashes roughly four blocks north of the target building.
+Delta Force snipers SSG Daniel Busch and SGT Jim Smith survive the crash and begin to defend the crash site.

 16:22 – Crowds of armed Somalis start racing towards the Super 6-1 crash site.

-16:26 – A Humvee convoy starts moving.
+16:26 – Humvee convoy starts moving.
 When the prisoners are loaded up, the convoy and ground forces all begin moving towards the crashed helicopter.
 Black Hawk Super 6-4, piloted by Chief Warrant Officer Michael Durant, takes the place of Black Hawk Super 6-1 circling over the city.

-16:28 – Search and rescue of Black Hawk Super 6-1: search and rescue team ropes in to assist the crew of the first crashed helicopter.
-Both pilot and co-pilot were dead.
-Two of the crew chiefs, Staff Sgt.
-Ray Dowdy and Staff Sgt.
-Charlie Warren, were severely wounded.
+16:28 – Search and rescue team ropes in to assist the crew of Super 6-1, the first crashed helicopter.
+Both the pilot and co-pilot are dead.
+The two crew chiefs, SSG Ray Dowdy and SSG Charlie Warren, are severely wounded.

-16:35 – The Convoy made a wrong turn and got lost among the city streets, sustaining heavy casualties by Somali snipers and armed militia.
+16:35 – The Convoy makes a wrong turn and gets lost among the city streets, sustaining heavy casualties from Somali snipers and armed militia.

-16:40 – Second helicopter crash: Mike Durant's Black Hawk, Super 6-4, is also hit by a Somali rocket propelled grenade, and crashed about a mile southwest of the target building.
-Hostile crowds of Somalians begin moving toward it as well.
+16:40 – Second helicopter crash: Mike Durant's Black Hawk, Super 6–4, is also hit by a Somali rocket propelled grenade, and crashes about a mile from the first crash site.
+Hostile crowds of Somalis begin moving toward it as well.

-16:42 – Two Delta Force snipers, Sergeant First Class Randy Shughart and Master Sergeant Gary Gordon, who had been providing cover fire by air were inserted into the crash site by helicopter at their own request, to help protect the injured Durant and his crew.
+16:42 – After two previous requests had been denied, Delta Force snipers SFC Randy Shughart and MSG Gary Gordon, who had been providing cover fire by air, are inserted by helicopter near the Super 6-4 crash site to protect the injured Durant and his crew.